-Active adults and retirees who enjoy visiting Washington D.C. may consider moving to the area.
-While the East Coast is not always the first place that comes to mind when thinking about retirement, there are over a dozen active adult communities in the Washington D.C. area.
+The East Coast is not always the first place that comes to mind when thinking about retirement, however there are many active adult communities between the Washington D.C. and Hagerstown, MD area.

 Climate & Geography

 The Washington D.C. metro area is the seventh largest metropolitan area in the nation.
 Surrounded by Interstate 495, the area includes parts of Maryland and Virginia.
-Major cities include Washington D.C., Arlington, Reston, and Alexandria in Virginia.
-In Maryland, cities include Bethesda, Frederick, Gaithersburg, Rockville, and Silver Spring.
+Hagerstown is located in northern Maryland about a 2-hour drive northwest of Washington D.C.

 Recreation, Culture & Entertainment